 Following the development of domestic longlining in the early 1990s, the number of vessels in the domestic tuna fleet operating in New Zealand fisheries waters peaked in 2001 and has subsequently declined.
 The potential for claiming an allowance of quota on the basis of fishing history when tuna species entered the Quota Management System (QMS) is likely to have attracted participants to the fishery.
-As expected, the number of longline vessels targeting tuna declined once the years to be used for determining catch history were known, reducing any incentive to fish for catch history.
+As expected, the number of longline vessels targeting tuna declined once the years to be used for determining catch history were known, reducing any incentive to fish to establish catch history.

 On 1 October 2004, bigeye, yellowfin and Pacific bluefin tuna were introduced to the QMS system with catch limits set within New Zealand fisheries waters.
-Several key bycatch species, namely mako, blue, porbeagle shark, moonfish, Ray's bream and swordfish were also introduced to the QMS at this time and a Total Allowable Catch (TAC) was set for each species.
+Several key bycatch species, namely mako, blue, shark porbeagle shark, moonfish, Ray's bream and swordfish were also introduced to the QMS at this time and a Total Allowable Catch (TAC) was set for each species.
 Southern bluefin tuna was brought into the QMS in 2004, with a catch limit that applies to catch by New Zealand flagged vessels regardless of where they fish.
 In 2012 New Zealand reduced the TAC for porbeagle and mako sharks.

 The allocation of southern bluefin tuna quota was a further driver for rationalisation in the tuna longline fleet.
-A national allocation applies to New Zealand southern bluefin tuna catch and, as a result of allocation of individual shares in this fishery; many fishers received small quota allocations that rendered their operations economically unviable.
-Some responded to this shortfall by purchasing further quota but many chose to exit the fishery.
+A national allocation applies to New Zealand southern bluefin tuna catch and, as a result of allocation of individual shares in this fishery, many fishers received small quota allocations that rendered their operations economically unviable.
+Some responded to this shortfall by purchasing further quota, but many chose to exit the fishery.

 Recent economic conditions have also resulted in further decreases in participation in domestic longlining and trolling.
 These conditions include a variable New Zealand dollar and a static market value for fish product.
-Some companies have undertaken to enhance the value of their fishery through applying for MSC (Marine Stewardship Council) certification.
+Some companies have sought to enhance the value of their fishery through applying for MSC (Marine Stewardship Council) certification.
 The MSC certified on the 16th of May 2011 that the New Zealand troll fishery for albacore conforms to the requirements of the MSC Principles and Criteria for Sustainable Fishing.
 In 2017 the New Zealand albacore troll fishery was successfully re-certified.
 The domestic skipjack fishery was also successful in attaining MSC certification in 2017.
 These two certifications are active until 2022.
-New Zealand continues to advocate for and support work towards developing harvest strategies for the four main tuna species at WCPFC and, in particular, achieving the Target Reference Point for south Pacific albacore as soon as economically possible.
+New Zealand continues to advocate for and support work towards developing harvest strategies for the four main tuna species at WCPFC.

 New Zealand fisheries are at the limits of the range of many highly migratory species.
 Catches vary from year to year depending on seasonal variations in highly migratory species (HMS) migrations.
-The availability of juvenile albacore to the troll fishery in New Zealand waters varies from year to year with larger scale climatic events indicated by the ENSO index.
+The availability of juvenile albacore to the troll fishery in New Zealand waters varies from year to year with larger scale climatic events indicated by the El Niño Southern Oscillation (ENSO) index.
 The future prospects for New Zealand are strongly dependent on good management of tuna resources by the WCPFC, in particular on biomass of key stocks remaining at a sufficiently high level that no major changes in distribution occur.

 Most tuna caught in New Zealand waters are exported and the destination of exports varies depending on the species.
-Large tunas caught by longline are mostly exported "chilled" to Japan, with smaller proportions exported to Australia and United States.
-Troll caught albacore are sent to a variety of markets and in 2020 most was exported frozen whole to Vietnam followed by Thailand, Canada and Costa Rica.
-In 2020, skipjack tuna caught by NZ vessels was largely exported to Thailand, Philippines, Ecuador and Vietnam.
+Large tunas caught by longline are mostly exported "chilled" to Japan and the United States, with smaller proportions exported to Australia.
+Troll caught albacore are sent to a variety of markets and in 2021 most was exported frozen whole to Thailand and Vietnam, Europe and Costa Rica.
+In 2021, skipjack tuna caught by NZ vessels was largely exported to Ecuador and Thailand.